 Who I Am

-I am a dreamer, a doer, an adventurer - an actor, a singer - a teacher of acting, voice and movement, musical theatre - a lover of dogs (and humans), of board games and delicious food.
+I am a dreamer, a doer, an adventurer - an actor, a singer - a teacher of acting, voice & dialects, musical theatre - a lover of dogs (and humans), of board games and delicious food.

 Ever since I was young, I have been performing.
 I made my singing debut at age 7, acting debut at 8, and have not looked back since.
 I love acting; I discover something new about myself with each role, and find a deeper connection with humanity through each performance.